metadew/iesi/docs/pages/tutorial/tutorialenvironment.md

 An environment is a group of connectivity end points that belong together.
 Systems will be set up to communicate and work with each other.
 In order to implement functionalities and verify that these are working fine, new instances are created.
-The environment concept in the automation framework allows to make and abstraction of these instances and identify on which one an script needs to be executed.
+The environment concept in the automation framework allows to abstract these instances and to identify which one a particular script needs to be executed on.
 The environment that will be set up for the different tutorials will be named `tutorial`.

 ## Pre-requisites